metakgp/naarad/SUBSCRIPTION_INSTRUCTION.md

   <img src="https://github.com/metakgp/naarad/assets/86282911/647f290d-51e8-4340-8033-61e47e326f74">
 </div>

-## Enforced Campus Login
+## Enforced Campus Signup and Login

-Since, CDC period (for internships) starts during the summer vacation and majority of the students are not on campus during that time, [login](#user-login) is open from any network.
+Since, CDC period (for internships) starts during the summer vacations and majority of the students are not on campus during that time, [singup](#user-registration) and [login](#user-login) are open from any network.
 One day after the **CDC travel window** is over, following changes are implemented:
 - User database is deleted
-- __User Signup & Login__ are restricted only to campus network
+- __User Signup & Login__ are restricted, to be possible only via campus network
-- Once logged in, via campus network, the app is functional on all networks
+- Once signed up and logged in, via campus network, the app is functional on all networks

 > [!Warning]
 > Make sure you are connected to campus network, before following ahead in the documentation.